 Action ID Pillar Action Lead City Department Timeframe BE-6.7 Partnership Partner with PG&E and/or Ava Community Energy to ensure smooth integration of renewable energy systems from the identified prioritized projects or other individual solar projects into the grid.
-Maintenance Services Department - Facility Management Public Works - Environmental Services Department 2026 BE-6.8 Funding/Education Identify and advertise incentives available for the community members for installing solar on homes such as Net Metering Programs through PG&E for bill credits, or the Disadvantaged Communitiessingle-family Solar Homes (DAC_SASH) program.
+Maintenance Services Department - Facility Management Public Works - Environmental Services Department 2026 BE-6.8 Funding/Education Identify and advertise incentives available for the community members for installing solar on homes such as Net Metering Programs through PG&E for bill credits, or the Disadvantaged Communities- single-family Solar Homes (DAC_SASH) program.
 Identify incentives available for businesses and homeowners to install energy storage systems, such as Self Generation Incentive Program (SGIP) and Equity Resiliency rebates that provides an upfront rebate for battery storage and/or the federal investment tax credit for solar batteries installed.
 Provide resource information to the community through websites, workshops, and partnerships.
 Public Works - Environmental Services Department 2025 BE-6.9 Funding /Equity Partner with affordable housing providers to conduct a feasibility analysis of battery storage and solar projects at the affordable housing in Hayward that are eligible for Equity Resilience Incentives under the SGIP Program.
-Public Works - Environmental Services Department City Manager's Office - Housing Division 2027 BE-6.10 Funding/Partnership Determine opportunities for the Water Pollution Control Facility to expand of methane recovery systems and digester gas combustion systems at the facility, consistent with General Plan policy PFS-4.12.
+Public Works - Environmental Services Department City Manager's Office - Housing Division 2027 BE-6.10 Funding/Partnershi p Determine opportunities for the Water Pollution Control Facility to expand existing biogas (i.e., methane) capturing and utilization as part of the Biosolids Master Plan currently underway.
+The Master Plan document will plan for and phase in improvements for utilizing biogas for the next 20-years including potentially expanding the existing cogeneration facility to produce more energy, or possibly converting to renewable natural gas for pipeline injection off-setting the need to purchase non-renewable natural gas.
+This master plan is consistent with General Plan policy PFS-4.12 to develop, enhance and maintain clean, green and renewable energy systems at the Water Pollution Control Facility (WPCF).
 Public Works - Utilities Division 2024 BE-6.11 Education Provide educational materials and workshops to large commercial developers and large business property owners of the benefits of microgrids and energy resiliency.
 Provide resources to identify opportunities for solar installations and/or battery storage on site.
 Public Works - Environmental Services 2027 BE-6.12 Feasibility Study Prepare a plan to facilitate the transition of natural gas appliances to electric in City Facilities.
 Plan should include an inventory of appliances available for replacement, identify cost where possible, and establish a timeline for replacement.
 Public Works - Environmental Services Public Works - Environmental Services Department 2024